SpaceUY/generator-space-backend/README.md

 - **[Typegoose](https://github.com/szokodiakos/typegoose):** A typescript layer of [Mongoose](https://mongoosejs.com/). (**Note:** This feature will require you to include a uri to a MongoDB database as `DB_URI` in the .env file)
 - **[TypeGraphQL](https://19majkel94.github.io/type-graphql/):** A typescript layer of [GraphQL](https://graphql.org/).
-- **PassportJS:** This feature is used for handling authentication.
-By default, it comes with [PassportJS](http://www.passportjs.org/)'s Local Strategy
+- **[PassportJS](http://www.passportjs.org/):** This feature is used for handling authentication.
+By default, it comes with Passport's Local Strategy

-A List of available features can be accessed through the command: `yo space-backend:features --list`
+A List of available features can be accessed through the command: `npm run dev:features:list`
-Add and remove features by calling: `yo space-backend:features --force` (--force skips overwrite confirmations)
+Add and remove features by calling: `npm run dev:features` (--force skips overwrite confirmations)

 ## Middleware
 These can be added to express endpoints to provide intermittent functionality.